Student COVID-19 Vaccination Policy

 - Students seeking a non-medical (e.g. religious) exemption may request such an exemption from the Health Service and will be required to provide sufficient information to support the request, as well as either 1) signed documentation from a health care practitioner that the practitioner has reviewed with the student the risks and benefits of immunization or 2) certification of having completed a COVID vaccine educational module approved by the Lewis & Clark Health Service.

-The process for seeking an exemption will be made available on the Health Service webpage.
+The process for seeking an exemption is available on the Health Service webpage.
 Exemption requests will be reviewed on a case-by-case basis.

 This vaccination requirement applies to all students attending Lewis & Clark, including those in both degree and non-degree granting programs.
 However, this requirement does not apply to programs that are fully online or for which physical presence on campus is not necessary, such as the Law School’s fully online LLM program in Environmental, Natural Resources, and Energy Law and certain licensure and endorsement programs at the Graduate School of Education and Counseling.